 A puzzling problem that I have encountered a time or two after washing my car is that…well…it still looks dirty.
 While there is no one-answer-fits-all explanation for why this typically happens, there are a few common culprits worth diving into.

-In this blog post, I’ll break down 5 plausible reasons based on my experience as to why your vehicle may still be looking a bit dirty even after washing it.
+In this blog post, I’ll break down 5 common reasons why your vehicle may still look dirty after washing it.

 1. Using contaminated brushes or wash mitts

 For example, keeping a wash mitt in the same bucket as your wheel brush, or dipping a wheel brush in your wash bucket.
-Or it could be something as simple as not washing clean.
+Or simply not rinsing off a wash mitt in between passes.

 2. Not enough soap